DVD Movie to PSP Video Conversion Guide - Mp4 Converter

 Step 1---DVD Ripping

-1. Rip DVD.
+1. Convert DVD.

 2. Run DVD Decrypter.
 From the "Mode" menu, select "IFO" (or press the "I" key on your keyboard).

 3. From the "Tools" menu, select "Settings".
 Go to the "IFO Mode" section and change the "File Splitting" option to "None".
 Press "OK" to save the setting.
 This setting is needed because by default, DVD movie files are split at the 1 GB limit on the original DVD.
-Since PSP Video 9 only supports single file inputs, it's important to ensure that no splitting occurs during ripping.
+Since PSP Video 9 only supports single file inputs, it's important to ensure that no splitting occurs during converting.

 4. If you look in the "Input" window, you will notice that a "PGC" (of a particular VTS set) has been selected for you.
 DVD Decrypter, by default, select the PGC with the longest running time - this is usually the main movie itself, so it is useful if you are planning to convert the movie, and not one of the extras.